Herbert Mullin: Murders

+He decided to locate Jim Gianera, his former friend from high school who first introduced him to cannabis, and whom Mullin subsequently perceived as the originator of Mullin's eventual heavy drug use.
+In early January 1973, Mullin drove to a remote area of Santa Cruz, recalling Gianera had lived there.
+The resident of the first house Mullin approached was a woman named Kathleen "Kathy" Francis, a close friend of Jim Gianera and his wife Joan; Francis directed Mullin to Gianera's actual inhabitance (a cabin further down the same road).
+Mullin proceeded to Gianera's home, where he demanded to know why Gianera offered him the early taste of cannabis that Mullin alleged ruined his life.
+Mullin decided that the former friend's answer was unsatisfactory and shot him.
+Dying, Gianera crawled to his bathroom in an attempt to tell his wife to lock the bathroom door, but Mullin broke down the door and fatally shot her too.
+Mullin then returned to the home of Kathy Francis and shot her and her two children, four-year-old Daemon Francis and nine-year-old David Hughes, to death, then stabbed each victim multiple times after death.
+The police thought that the deaths in both homes were drug-related and did not suspect they were in any way connected with the priest's death or the previous murders of hitchhikers.

-About a month later, on February 10, 1973, Mullin was hiking in the state park in Santa Cruz where he encountered four teenage boys (Robert Spector, aged 18, Brian Scott Card, 19, David Oliker, 18, and Mark Dreibelbis, 15) camping illegally.
-He walked over to them, engaged them in a brief conversation and claimed to be a park ranger.
+About a month later, on February 10, 1973, Mullin was hiking in the state park in Santa Cruz, where he encountered four teenage boys (Robert Spector, aged 18, Brian Scott Card, 19, David Oliker, 18, and Mark Dreibelbis, 15) camping illegally.
+He walked over to them, engaged them in a brief conversation, and claimed to be a park ranger.
 He told them to leave because they were, according to Mullin, "polluting" the forest.
 However, they shooed him away and stayed in the tent.
 The next day, Mullin returned and shot all four of them in the head with his .22 caliber pistol, killing them.
 When he had finished, he took their .22 caliber rifle and 20 dollars.